Creating a homeowners association violation letter

 There are many reasons why homeowners fail to comply with association rules and regulations.
 Sometimes it’s due to conscious rebellion.
 Other times, it’s because of simple absent-mindedness.
 Or, perhaps the owner didn’t even know they were breaking a rule.

-Gently remind the owner about the purpose of the rule, followed up by a letter or email that confirms the informal conversation.
+Gently remind the owner about the purpose of the rule, followed up by a letter or email that summarizes what was said during the conversation.
 The goal is to help the homeowner understand the value and purpose of the rule.
-Also, state clearly how the association will respond should the homeowner break the rule again.
+State clearly how the association will respond should the homeowner break the rule again.

 Every HOA will have a different process for addressing violations; some may issue fines after one formal notice, others may be required to issues multiple warnings before a formal notice is given.
 Whatever the process may be, make sure the association follows it closely.